AngelRomero5/Rummy-HighLevel/README.md

 # Rummy-HighLevel
-This program implements the Romi card game.
+This program implements the Rummy card game.